sdelamo/sergiodelamo.com/posts/springboot-to-micronaut-requestmapping.md

 I like to include the `@PathVariable` annotation to convey the parameter context.
 However, it is not required.

 It is easy to migrate Spring Boot request mapping annotations to Micronaut annotations.
-Micronaut includes annotations for the HTTP verbs `@Get`, `@Post`, `@Delete`, `@Put`...
+Micronaut framework includes annotations for the HTTP verbs `@Get`, `@Post`, `@Delete`, `@Put`...
 They are succinct.
 Succinct code is good code.